drts01/notes/stackedit/Code School.md

 # Requirements
 ## Student / Participant
 * Access to Internet
-* Ability to participate in a  meeting
+* Ability to participate in a once a week meeting
+* Equipment TBD
+   Tablet, Chromebook, Laptop

+## Mentor / Facilitator

 ## Internal
 * Continued interest in CS, i.e.: